 Are you considering adoption as a way to grow your family, but you have no idea where to begin?
 This post will help you better understand the process of adopting a child domestically in the United States and help you determine if it is the right choice for your family.
-It will also help you determine if you’d like to have an adoption advisor, otherwise known as adoption consultant or adoption guide, in our adoption journey.
+It will also help you determine if you’d like to have an adoption advisor, otherwise known as an adoption guide, in our adoption journey.

 Educate, Educate, Educate

 Many people considering adoption have a rosy view of adoption, they picture adoptive parents as saviors to a child who is “so lucky” to have been adopted.
 Part of my goal during this National Adoption Awareness Month is to help educate families before they start the adoption process that adoption is not all sunshine and rainbows.
 Adoption begins with loss, and most adoptees feel a deep sense of loss when they fully comprehend their adoption, and they are often uncomfortable sharing their pain because they are often expected to feel grateful.
 My recommendation for anyone considering adoption is to start by educating yourselves on all aspects of adoption, from many different perspectives.
 Take particular notice of the perspectives of adult adoptees, but also listen to birth mothers and adoptive parents of older or grown children.
 Understand their pain and their experiences, and make sure you are strong enough as a parent to help your child navigate through it later in life.
 Parenting is hard no matter what, but adoption adds another dimension.
 You should also educate yourself about open adoption, and how much better that situation can be for your future child to have some connection and awareness of where they came from.
 Just like you need to have grieved your infertility before adoption, I want to make sure you’ve also taken the time to understand all facets of adoption before pursuing that path to grow your family.
 There is an amazing Adoption Community online to learn from, I hope that you will take the time to start there in your adoption process.